Carrooi/Node-Simq/README.md

 ## External libraries

-In example abowe, you could see `libs` section with two sub sections `begin` and `end`.
+In example abowe, you could see `libraries` section with two sub sections `begin` and `end`.
 There you can set some external libraries and their position in result file (begining or the end of the file).

 There you can also use asterisk or regular expressions like in `modules` sections.